Dresdner Bank: Takeover by Allianz

 In 2002 Dresdner Bank became a wholly owned subsidiary of the insurance corporation Allianz.
-In July 2006 Dresdner Kleinwort, dropped Wasserstein from their name and went through a re-organization of corporate bank, capital markets and investment bank.
+In July 2006 Dresdner Kleinwort, dropped Wasserstein from its name and went through a re-organization of corporate bank, capital markets and investment bank.
 The arm made up of capital markets and investment banking.

 In 2008 it was reported that Allianz was looking to dispose of Dresdner Bank.
 British banking group Lloyds TSB were amongst those rumoured to be interested.
 However, by July that year Lloyds TSB had denied any interest in making a bid.

 Takeover by Commerzbank

 On August 31, 2008, Commerzbank announced that it would acquire Dresdner Bank for EUR 9.8 billion.
 Dresdner Bank was legally merged with Commerzbank on 11 May 2009 and ceased to be an independent entity.

 In 2009, Deutsche Bank announced it will integrate the Dresdner Agency Security Lending business into its trust and securities services (TSS) business in global transaction banking (GTB).

 Dresdner Bank attempted to get a banking operating license in Saint Petersburg, where former KGB agent Vladimir Putin was in charge of foreign economic relations.
 (Note: Lazar Matveev served as a senior KGB liaison officer to the Stasi in Dresden, East Germany, during 1982 to 1989, and was the boss of Vladimir Putin and his former KGB colleagues Sergey Chemezov and Nikolay Tokarev.)
 Dresdner Bank appointed Matthias Warnig, a former Stasi agent and Vladimir Putin's former KGB contact, (Note: Vladimir Putin, KGB, recruited Mathias Warnig, Stasi, because the Stasi had West German spies and the KGB wanted to develop its own spy network in West Germany by recruiting Stasi West German spies into the KGB.) to negotiate with Putin.
 The office was opened in 1991.
 (Note: In 1990, Banque nationale de Paris (BNP) entered into an alliance with Dresdner Bank.
 This alliance to enter the Eastern European markets continued until December 2000.)
 Warnig became chairman of the board of directors of Dresdner Bank ZAO, Dresdner Bank Russian subsidiary which was located in the massive former German embassy on St. Isaac's Square and was a joint venture with Banque nationale de Paris (BNP).

 The bank has had a lucrative business relationship with Gazprom and the state oil company Rosneft.
 The bank advised on the forced sale of Yukos assets.

 In 2017, Frankfurt prosecutors, together with federal crime police and tax officials, conducted searches of Commerzbank offices as well as the flats of three suspects in Frankfurt and nearby Hanau about a "tax evasion probe in which several current and former managers are suspected of evading 40 million euros ($47 million) in taxes via dividend stripping, also known as "cum-ex" transactions".
 The investigation also extends to trades in 2008 at Dresdner Bank, which was taken over by Commerzbank in 2009.